HEI204/CS50-pset9-Finance/README.md

 ![image](https://user-images.githubusercontent.com/78290169/147714600-5cdaa2a6-07b3-43c6-9145-ccc22bdda35f.png)

-- Index page (after login your own accout):
+- Index page (after login your own accout): it will show about your stock info with the price when you bought and total price for total number of share when you bought.
+Also, it will show about the latest profit for your stock
 ![image](https://user-images.githubusercontent.com/78290169/147842674-aff20c29-7089-41b0-a239-319b587252c9.png)

 - Quote page (Input the stock symbol for checking the stock info):